-Post-M&A disputes in Denmark are typically over warranty breaches but may also involve issues related to the calculation of earn-out, and purchase price adjustments.
+Post M&A disputes in Denmark are typically over warranty breaches but may also involve issues related to the calculation of earn-out, purchase price adjustments and insurance matters.
 They are primarily cases between the seller and the buyer based on a share sale and purchase agreement (SPA).

 There is a strong tendency for Danish SPAs to contain an arbitration clause.
-This fact, combined with a relatively low number of shareholder claims, means the body of M&A litigation case law in Denmark is not very extensive compared to other areas of law.
-However, a significant amount of shareholder disputes are currently being dealt with by the Danish courts.
+Therefore, and since the number of shareholder claims is fairly low, the body of M&A litigation case law in Denmark is not very extensive compared to other areas of law.
+However, a couple of important M&A disputes are currently being dealt with by the Danish courts.

-Publicly available statistics show that M&A and shareholder disputes accounted for approximately one third of the cases filed at the Danish Institute of Arbitration in 2020.2 A fairly limited number of Danish attorneys are or have been involved in M&A and shareholder disputes over the past decade.
+Publicly available statistics show that M&A and shareholder disputes accounted for approximately 30 per cent of the cases filed before the Danish Institute of Arbitration in 2020.2 A fairly limited number of Danish attorneys are or have been involved in M&A and shareholder disputes over the past decade.

 Legal and regulatory background

 Regulators might be involved in Danish M&A transactions – both on their own initiative and on request – depending on the nature of the transaction.
-Frequently involved Danish regulators and public authorities are the taxation authorities, the Labour Market Council, the Danish Financial Supervisory Authority, the Danish Business Authority, the competition authorities, the Danish Consumer Ombudsman and the foundation authority.3 Most decisions by Danish regulators can be appealed – either to a specific body within the authority handling appeal or complaints, or to the courts.
+Frequently involved Danish regulators and public authorities are the taxation authorities, the Labour Market Council, the Danish Financial Supervisory Authority, the Danish Business Authority, the competition authorities, the Danish Consumer Ombudsman and the foundation authority.3 Most decisions of the Danish regulators can be appealed, either to a specific body within the authority handling appeals or complaints or to the courts.

-At present, there is no act on Foreign Direct Investments, and no demand for approval by regulators or public authorities of foreign investments in Danish companies, but the Danish Minister for Justice has appointed a working committee on the matter.
-Especially on the area of critical infrastructure, Danish legislation on the subject is to be expected.4 The working group was appointed in the wake of the new Regulation (EU) 452/2019 of the European Parliament and of the Council of 19 March 2019 establishing a framework for the screening of foreign direct investments into the Union.
-Under Article 3 of the Regulation, Member States can adopt mechanisms to screen foreign direct investments in their territory on the grounds of security or public order to the extent that the legislation is in line with the framework for the Regulation.5
+At present there is no act on foreign direct investment, and no demand for approval by regulators or public authorities of foreign investments in Danish companies, but the Danish Minister for Justice has appointed a working committee on the matter.
+Danish legislation is expected especially regarding the area of critical infrastructure.4 A working group was appointed in the wake of new Regulation (EU) 452/2019 of the European Parliament and of the Council of 19 March 2019 establishing a framework for the screening of foreign direct investments into the Union.
+Under Article 3 of the Regulation, Member States can adopt mechanisms to screen foreign direct investment in their territory on the grounds of security or public order to the extent that the legislation is in line with the framework for the Regulation.5

 i Common claims and procedure